-If you start off verbalizing your thoughts early on, you will increase the risk of some of them coming back to haunt you.
+If you start off verbalizing your thoughts early on, you will increase the risk of some coming back to haunt you.
 Saying little is best.

-As soon as you hear negative stuff, turn your listening volume off.
-You will exhaust your emotional gas tank quickly if you get confrontational about all this.
+As soon as you hear negative stuff, shift into delete mode.
+You will exhaust your emotional reserve quickly if you get confrontational about all this.
 Again, saying little is better.

 With some soul searching, you will be better able to balance your thoughts and decided for yourself how you will remember and judge this situation over the long haul.
 And the only judgments that matter is your own.

 You can influence others, but you cannot change them.
-And always remember that your emotional tank will run dry quicker than you think.
+And always remember that your emotional tank will empty quicker than you think.

-I am old now and have experienced three different suicides.
-A co-worker, a best friend, and my wife.
+I am old now and have experienced three different suicides A co-worker, a best friend, and my wife, and they keep coming.
 That does not make me an expert on anything.
-But I have also listened to 100's of others in survivors in support groups over the years.
+I have also listened to 100's of survivor experiences in support groups over the years and have some advice.

-Here are a couple of things to avoid in those first weeks:
+A couple of things to avoid in those early days:

-Avoid dialogue with others (most of whom will be ill-prepared as well).
-Just say something like “I am not ready or prepared to discuss this right now."
+2. Avoid dialogue with others (most of whom will be ill-prepared as well).
+Just say something like, "I am not ready - or better - I am not prepared to discuss this right now."
 You might also add "Maybe a little later" for those you will be obligated to, like family.

-We all need a "pop-off" person, someone that will listen.
-Plus they have the time to allocate to you.
-You probably know who those individuals are and yet some will surprise you.
+5. We all need a "pop-off" person, someone that will listen.
+Plus, they have the time to allocate to you.
+You probably know who those individuals are, and yet some will surprise you.

 6. After three months or so, places like the FaceBook page "Families Dealing With Suicide" is by and large an excellent place to start.
 Writing it out will help you organize your thoughts.
 Nothing is right or wrong there but avoid confrontations because they only bring everyone down.
 Blessings, dJ